NiharSaha/VertexCP_miniAOD/new_instruction.md

 ```

 **Note on Parameters:**
 The most important parameters are `MIN_DATASET` and `MAX_DATASET`, which correspond to `HIPhysicsRawPrime[0-31]`.
 The script will automatically take all the skim EDMs corresponding to the specific `HIPhysicsRawPrime` range you define.
+For example, if we have MIN_DATASET=0 and MAX_DATASET=0, it will submit two crab jobs corresponding to two skimEDMs for HIPhysicsRawPrime0.